dylkot/cNMF/README.md

 cNMF is a pipeline for inferring gene expression programs from scRNA-Seq.
 It takes a count matrix (N cells X G genes) as input and produces a (K x G) matrix of gene expression programs (GEPs) and a (N x K) matrix specifying the usage of each program for each cell in the data.
 Read more about the method in the [publication](https://elifesciences.org/articles/43803) and check out examples on [simulated data](Tutorials/analyze_simulated_example_data.ipynb) and [PBMCs](Tutorials/analyze_pbmc_example_data.ipynb).

+We have also created a tutorial for running cNMF from R. See the [Rmd notebook](Tutorials/R_vignette.Rmd) or the [compiled html](Tutorials/R_vignette.nb.html) for this.

 # Installation
 cNMF has been tested with Python 3.7 and 3.10 and requires scikit-learn>=1.0, scanpy>=1.8, and AnnData>=0.9